 Setting Up Snowflake Integration

-1. Create a Snowflake Account: Sign up for a Business Critical Edition Snowflake account and share you account identification with us:
+1. Create a Snowflake Account: Sign up for a Business Critical Edition Snowflake account and share your account identification with us:

 • View account details: